-The Alberta Native Friendship Centre Association of Alberta and the Be Fit For Life Network collaborated over the past two years on this exciting project.
-Offering all the fun of our regular Move & Play program, the Traditional Games workshop focuses on linking traditional culture and values to physical literacy and fundamental movement skills.
+The Alberta Native Friendship Centre Association of Alberta and our Fitness and Wellness team have collaborated over the years to be able to offer all the fun of our regular Move & Play program, the Traditional Games workshop focuses on linking traditional culture and values to physical literacy and fundamental movement skills.
 The Move & Play Through Traditional Games cards communicate the history and culture of traditional games and note how the skills and values are still relevant today.

 In a Traditional Games Workshop, participants will: